sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 ### Spinlocks

-The most common lock in the Linux kerenl is the spin-lock.
+The most common lock in the Linux kernel is the spin-lock.

 Spin lock are used to protect **short code sections** that comprise just a few C statements and are therefore quickly executed and exited.

-A spin lock is a lock that can be held by at most one thread of execution.
+A spin lock is a lock that can be held by at most one thread of execution, that also means at most 1 CPU.

 An spin-lock is a low-level sycnhronization mechanism which in simple words, is a variable that represents two states:
 - adquired